Food Waste Drop-Off

 District residents can now drop off food waste at designated farmers' markets in all eight District wards free of charge.
 The food waste will be taken to a local composting site where it will be turned into compost, an environmentally friendly-soil amendment.
 Come visit us at one of our farmers’ market locations and ask our compost experts for more information!

-Spring 2018 Market Season Information
+Fall 2018 Market Season Information

 Market locations and dates are subject to change.
 For the most up-to-date information, please reference this website.